-- For all PCs, the timely payment of interest and the full and final payment of principal on the underlying Mortgages. - For other assets issued by Freddie Mac, the payment of interest and principal as described in the applicable offering materials.
+- For all PCs, the timely payment of interest and the full and final payment of principal on the underlying Mortgages. - For Gold PCs only, the timely payment of scheduled principal on the underlying Mortgages, calculated as described in the applicable PC Offering Circular. - For other assets issued by Freddie Mac, the payment of interest and principal as described in the applicable offering materials.